Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 it will just be a switch to turn on for most projects.

 But it can happen that Ivy does not have the exact same behavior for some edge cases.
-To avoid breaking application when we'll switch to Ivy, the Angular team wrote migration scripts (update schematics) to analyze your code and prepare it for Ivy if necessary.
+To avoid breaking applications when we switch to Ivy, the Angular team wrote migration scripts (update schematics) to analyze your code and prepare it for Ivy if necessary.
 So when you'll update to Angular 8, the schematics will run and tweak a few things in your code to be "Ivy-ready" when the time comes.
-The plan is to enable Ivy by default in the future, probably in V9 or v10.
+The plan is to enable Ivy by default in the future, probably in V9.

 ## Differences in generated code